The ATO can issue a Director Penalty Notice (DPN) to recover a company’s unpaid PAYG Tax, GST and superannuation from a company’s directors.

 - Garnishee funds from your personal bank account or from your wages.

-If a company has multiple directors, the ATO will often target its recovery action at the director it considers has the best ability to pay.
-The ATO will have information on a director’s personal financial position based on the director’s past Income Tax Returns.
+If a company has multiple directors, then the directors are jointly and severally liable for the DPN debts.
+However, the ATO will often target its recovery action at the director it considers has the best ability to pay.
+The ATO will have information on a director’s personal financial position based on the director’s past Income Tax Returns and other material a director has provided to the ATO.

 What Can You Do to Avoid Director Penalty Notice Debts?

-The following tips will help you avoid liability under Director Penalty Notices:
+The following tips will help you avoid liability under DPNs:

 - Obtain advice at an early stage.
 If you call us we can advise on risks associated with the continued trading of your company.

-- Lodge BAS and SGC Statements on time or at worst within the timeframes set out above.
-If lodgements are made but tax debts are not paid you still have 21 days from the date of a Director Penalty Notice to place a company in liquidation or voluntary administration to avoid liability.
+- Lodge BAS and if superannuation is not paid, ensure SGC is reported to the ATO on time.
+If lodgements are made but tax debts are not paid you still have 21 days from the date of a DPN to place a company in liquidation, voluntary administration or small business restructuring to avoid liability.

 - Make sure your postal address is up to date in records maintained by ASIC.
-Director Penalty Notices are issued to your personal address as recorded with ASIC.
+DPNs are issued to your personal address as recorded with ASIC.
 If you do not receive a notice due to a change of address this is not a defence to a claim by the ATO.

-- If a liquidator or administrator is to be appointed, the time to make an appointment is within 21 days of the DATE of the Director Penalty Notice.
+- If a liquidator, administrator or small business restructuring practitioner is to be appointed, the time to make an appointment is within 21 days of the DATE of the DPN.

 What Can You Do if You are Liable to Pay a Director Penalty Notice?

-If you are liable under a Director Penalty Notice then:
+If you are liable under a DPN then:

 - You should promptly obtain advice from a qualified professional.